jpasikainen/ot-harjoitustyo/README.md

 [Testing](https://github.com/jpasikainen/ot-harjoitustyo/blob/master/documentation/testing.md)

 ## Download & Play
-Go to [Releases](https://github.com/jpasikainen/ot-harjoitustyo/releases) and download the release you wish or click [HERE](https://github.com/jpasikainen/ot-harjoitustyo/releases/download/viikko5/HarvestGame.zip) to download the latest release.
+Go to [Releases](https://github.com/jpasikainen/ot-harjoitustyo/releases) and download the release you wish.
 Save the *HarvestGame.zip* file and extract it.
+Make sure to keep the database in the same directory as the .jar.
 To play the game, use command
 ```
 java -jar HarvestGame.jar
 ```